 Accreditation Sanctions Running Rampant

-, are facing the most severe “show cause” sanctions.
+According to a report at the Sacramento Bee, numerous California community colleges across the state are in trouble with the accreditation commission.
+Three of these schools, including San Francisco City College, are facing the most severe “show cause” sanctions.
 In addition, 10 campuses have been placed on “probation” status and another 14 have received “warning” status.
-All of the schools have been given specific guidelines they must follow if they want to improve their status by the next accreditation evaluation; however, the three schools in the most dire circumstances also have the most work to do.
+All of the schools have been given specific guidelines they must follow if they want to improve their status by the next accreditation evaluation; however, the three schools in the direst circumstances also have the most work to do.

 “The problems colleges have run into with accreditation are abnormally acute at this point in time in California,” David Baime, senior vice president with the American Association of Community Colleges, told the Sacramento Bee.
 “The colleges in California have been subject to such savage budget reductions that it has placed institutions under a great deal of financial and administrative strain.
 I think that’s a big part of the issue for the colleges.”

 Why Accreditation is Important

 Accreditation is also a requirement if credits are to transfer from one school to the next – a common practice for community college students who might begin their college career at a community college with the intent of transferring to a four-year school when their community college experience is over.
 Schools that lose accreditation often can no longer attract enough students to remain in business.
 Many of these schools have to close their doors entirely, once the accreditation status is gone.

 The Money Problem

 The primary reason many California schools are struggling with accreditation may well be financial.
 The Fresno Bee reports that within the past four years alone, California community colleges have faced cuts of more than $800 million in state support, which is about 12 percent of their total funding.
 To accommodate the reductions, schools have had to cut financial corners in numerous areas, from reducing course offerings to laying off staff.
 Many have had to borrow money to stay afloat, which has contributed to their financial instability in the long run.

 In addition, community colleges across the country have faced an unprecedented influx of students in recent years.
 As schools grapple to deal with larger student populations, they find themselves more and more cash-strapped.
 Recent high school graduates are turning to community colleges as a more affordable option over four-year schools.
 Displaced workers are heading to community college campuses to receive additional job training or forge a new path for themselves in a leaner workforce.

 Finally, community colleges are buckling under the weight of new guidelines by the federal government that require schools to more carefully track student outcomes and find ways to improve student retention.
 The accreditation commission also tightened its standards in 2002, giving colleges a full decade to bring their schools into alignment with the new requirements.
 However, those new requirements have been a tough bill for schools to meet, especially in light of the reduced funding and increased student populations.